TarasKiricenko/Project-1/README.md

 <br>
 * Finally, if that was the last aliens, shows victory message.
 <img width="837" alt="Screenshot 2021-08-11 at 14 46 24" src="https://user-images.githubusercontent.com/81250034/129023587-104ed98f-9275-4f46-b0fc-597c0a68edcb.png">

+<h2>Wins and challenges</h2>
+<li>It was great practice on array methods and interval management, as well as using "for loop" and getElement functions.
+Perfect kind of project for beginners to solidify their knowledge of JavaScript</li>